-Rip is now called The Hole Inside the Earth: Part 1 is Grail of the Secret Sun
+Part 1 of The Hole Inside the Earth is called Grail of the Secret Sun

 Only the Vampire Priests understand the Blood Moon Prophecy: “A drop of His blood fills the cup and brings the Blood Moon Dawn.”